geronimo-iia/terraform-aws-tf-registry-cli/README.md

 - from a yaml configuration file
 - from environment variable

-> Yaml configuration can be ovveriden with environment variable.
+> Yaml configuration can be overriden with environment variable.

 ### YAML configuration

-The default file name is `terraform_registry.yaml`, you can ovveride this with `TFR_CONFIG_FILE` environmentt variable.
+The default file name is `terraform_registry.yaml`, you can override this with `TFR_CONFIG_FILE` environmentt variable.

 To find thie configuratin file, directories will be lookup in this order:

 - user home directory
 - command line directory
 - `/etc/tfr`